15 Visualization

 Visualizing uncertainty with error bars

 One common misconception is that error bars are a measure of variance in the data, like the standard deviation of the response variable.
 Instead, they typically represent a measure of precision extracted from the statistical model.
-In older papers, for example, it was common to use the standard error of the mean (SEM; see Chapter 6).
+In older papers, for example, it was common to use the standard error of the mean (SEM; see chapter 6).
 Remember that this is not the standard deviation of the data distribution but of the sampling distribution of the mean that is being estimated.
 Given the central limit theorem, which tells us that this sampling distribution is asymptotically normal, it was straightforward to estimate the standard error analytically using the empirical standard deviation of the data divided by the square root of the sample size: sd(x) / sqrt(length(x)).
 Error bars based on the SEM often looked misleadingly small, as they only represent a 68% interval of the sampling distribution and go to zero quickly as a function of sample size.
 As a result, it became more common to show the 95% confidence interval instead: [-1.96 \(\times\) SEM, 1.96 \(\times\) SEM].

-Or suppose you want to estimate proportions from categorical data, or a more ad hoc statistic like the AUC (area underneath the curve) in a hierarchical design where it is not clear how to aggregate across items or participants in a mixed-effects model.
+Or, suppose you want to estimate proportions from categorical data, or a more ad hoc statistic like the AUC (area underneath the curve) in a hierarchical design where it is not clear how to aggregate across items or participants in a mixed-effects model.
 Analytic estimators of confidence intervals can in principle be derived for these statistics, subject to different assumptions, but it is often more transparent and reliable in practice to use the bootstrap.
 As long as you can write a code snippet to compute a value from a dataset, you can use the bootstrap.

 Figure 15.15: Three different error bars for the Stiller data: bootstrapped 95% confidence intervals (left), standard error of the mean (middle), and analytically computed confidence intervals (right).

 As we can see, the bootstrapped 95% CI looks similar to the analytic 95% CI derived from the standard error, except the upper and lower limits are slightly asymmetric (reflecting outliers in one direction or another).
 Of course, the bootstrap is not a silver bullet and can be abused in particularly small samples.
 This is because the bootstrap is fundamentally limited to the sample we run it on.
 It can be expected to be reasonably accurate if the sample is reasonably representative of the population.
-But at the end of the day, as they say, “there’s no such thing as a free lunch.”
+But at the end of the day, as they say, “There’s no such thing as a free lunch.”
 In other words, we cannot magically pull more information out of a small sample without making additional assumptions about the data generating process.

 15.1.4 Principle 4: Maximize information, minimize ink

-Figure 15.16: This figure uses a lot to ink to show three numbers, for a “ddi” of 0.2 (from the Washington Post, 1978; see Wainer (1984) for other examples).
+Figure 15.16: This figure uses a lot to ink to show three numbers, for a “ddi” of 0.2 (from the Washington Post, 1978, see Wainer 1984).

 Now that we have the basic graphical elements in place to show our design and data, it might seem like the rest is purely a matter of aesthetic preference, like choosing a pretty color scheme or font.
 Not so.